Have a question? Call us on0800 1979 345

 We will provide Services on the terms set out below which form part of our client care pack which includes our Initial Letter to you, an Information Schedule and Conditional Fee Agreement (if applicable) which form the basis of our retainer and contract with you.

 Our head office is located at Bridge Street Mills, Bridge Street, Macclesfield, Cheshire, SK11 6QA.
-We also have two branch offices located at 23 Terrace Road, Buxton, SK17 6DU and 16A The Square, London Road, Holmes Chapel, CW4 7AB and 12 Market Street, Whaley Bridge, High Peak, SK23 7LP.
+We also have three branch offices located at 23 Terrace Road, Buxton, SK17 6DU, 16A The Square, London Road, Holmes Chapel, CW4 7AB and 12 Market Street, Whaley Bridge, High Peak, SK23 7LP.
 Normal hours of opening are between 9.00am and 5.30pm Monday to Thursday, 9.00 a.m. to 5.00 p.m.
 Friday and 9.30 a.m. to 1 p.m.
 Saturdays.
 Appointments can be arranged outside these hours when essential.
 We are open during the lunch hour, but the person you wish to speak to may not be available between 12:00pm and 2:00pm.

 Information in relation to the person who has conduct and overall supervision of your claim is set out in the Information Schedule or Initial Letter which will be updated as and when appropriate throughout your claim.